How much does the Netherlands pay into the EU budget and how much does it receive?

 Which definition is used for the Netherlands’ net position?

-In the discussions about the MFF and the annual EU budget, one of the main topics of debate is how the Dutch contributions to the EU and its receipts from the EU work out on balance.
+In discussions about the MFF and the annual EU budget, one of the main topics is how the Dutch contributions to the EU and its receipts from the EU work out on balance.
 It is as a result of this calculation that the Netherlands is classified as a ‘net contributor’.

 A factor complicating the discussions is that the Netherlands and the EU disagree about the size of this net contributor status.
 Although the Netherlands has referred only to the EU definition in recent years, the Dutch definition has regularly played an important role in negotiations in the past.
 The difference of opinion stems in part from the compulsory definition of the Dutch national contribution.
 The Netherlands includes the full value of its customs duties in calculating its contributions to the EU.
 These are duties that the EU obliges member states to charge on imports of goods from outside the EU.
 Due to the relatively high value of the goods imported through the port of Rotterdam, the Netherlands collects a large amount of customs duties.
-The European Commission does not consider these duties as member state contributions, however.
+The European Commission does not consider these duties to be member state contributions, however.
 The Commission claims that they form part of what it refers to as ‘traditional own resources’.
 The member states located on the EU’s external borders levy import duties on goods imported from outside the EU, but do so – in the European Commission’s view – on the EU’s behalf.
-These member states are paid a fee (worth 20% of the duties) to cover the cost of collecting these customs duties (referred to as ‘perception costs’).
-It is for this reason that the EU does not include the traditional own resources in calculating the net contributor status.
+These member states are paid a fee (equal to 20% of the duties) to cover the cost of collecting customs duties (known as ‘perception costs’).
+It is for this reason that the EU does not include traditional own resources in its calculation of net contributor status.
 The Netherlands takes a different view and considers net customs duties, i.e. after deduction of perception costs, as forming part of its contribution to the EU as these are not resources generated automatically by community policies.

 The figure shows the differences between the two definitions